 Overview of Public Universities in New Zealand

-New Zealand’s first university is the University of Otago, which was founded in 1869.
-From then on, many more universities have been established.
+New Zealand’s first university is the University of Otago, founded in 1869.
+Since then, many more universities have been established.
 Currently, it’s home to eight notable public universities.
-In fact, all of them rank in the top 8% of universities worldwide.
+All of them rank in the top 8% of universities worldwide.

 These universities excel in various subjects, such as engineering, psychology, and education.
 Some subjects even rank in the world’s top 50.